Santu-kumar364/Timorodo/README.md

 With a clean interface and seamless automation, Timorodo lets you concentrate on your tasks without worrying about time management.
 Whether you're studying, coding, or working, Timorodo keeps you in the zone!

  **Future Upgrades**
-Timorodo is constantly evolving!
  In future updates, I would like to add features such as:

 **1. Custom session lengths** – Fully adjustable work & break times